Cancer screening & diagnosis at a glance

 Common types of cancer screening

-A number of cancer screening tests are available and vary according to type of cancer screened for.
+A number of cancer screening tests are available and vary according to the type of cancer screened for.
 Screening may include a physical exam, blood tests, biopsies, imaging procedures and genetic testing.

 The most common cancer screening tests include the following.